SHD118/SHD118/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on earning a Full Stack Developer certificate from University of Denver
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web application using new technologies
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with backend development
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: shdesai118@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Sir
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have a dog
 -->